gr4capstone/AutomaticTicketAssignment/README.md

 # AutomaticTicketAssignment - Group 4
 ### By:- <br>1) Sunaal Dua<br>2) Manoj Mariappan<br>3) Gourab Goswami
 <br>
-#### Greetings!
+### Greetings!
 Please read the following to understand the directory structure:<br>
 The root directory contains all the jupyter notebooks.
 We have 6 parts for the project.
-Al the noteooks are well documented.
+All the noteooks are well documented.
 Lets get started:<br><br>
 <b>1) M1(part1) - Preprocessing and Visualization.ipynb</b><br>
 Start with this notebook.
 This is milestone-1 part-1.
 It contains all the Visualisations, Data Pre-processing and Exploration.<br><br>